IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 #  Contributors

-   [Insert pcap developers etc. here].
+Insert pcap developers etc. here

 #  Acknowledgments

-   The authors wish to thank [insert list here] and many others for their invaluable comments.
+The authors wish to thank (many reviewers) and many others for their invaluable comments.

 <!--
 COMMENTS.